 - Keep the thread on these bolts lubricated with food grade grease to avoid pitting and from prematurely stripping the thread when tightening or loosening.

-The Lenticular Operating Instructions for Botanicals is available in multiple formats for convenience.
+The Lenticular Operating Instructions are available in multiple formats for convenience.
 Please download the full pdf here or read in your browser above:Download